-“We’re a web magazine, so things move faster here,” Brian said.
+“We’re a web magazine, so things move faster here,” Brian told me.
 “We can’t wait four weeks in between columns.
 How about every two weeks?”
 I said sure.
 Then Brian said, “You can actually do that, right?
 Like, there’s enough uniform stuff to write about every two weeks?”

 “I think so,” I said, trying to sound confident.
 I really wasn’t sure, but I figured there was only one way to find out.

 In some ways, moving to Slate turned out to be the best thing that ever happened to Uni Watch, because it taught me how to write for the web.
 The Voice would basically take my print columns and copy/paste them onto their website, but they didn’t add any links or additional photos.
 At Slate, I could suddenly link to photos of the things I was writing about — a godsend for a project about visual details like Uni Watch.